 1. Check Your Local Library for Content Before You Go

 With Netflix allowing you to download some episodes offline, parents without access to Wi-Fi on the road have been saved from mutinies.
-If you don’t have a tablet, though, another exciting alternative is audiobooks!
+If you don’t have a tablet, though, another exciting alternative is audiobooks or podcasts.
 You can pick something age-appropriate and download it to your phone.
 Most libraries now have apps that let you directly download books straight to your phone for free.
 Some local libraries have tablets you can check out pre-loaded with activities for different age groups.
 In northern Michigan, there is a phone number you can call to hear a pre-recorded storytime.

 Local libraries can be great resources, even if it’s just to get a few different albums, audiobooks, and books for your trip.